jamescastro98/Taste-the-Typo/README.md

 **Running the Project**

 Because this project is in development mode, we must run this project from the terminal.
 If you are not running a Linux machine, you may have trouble doing so To do so, simply cd into typosquatted and run the django server via manage.py.
-Worker nodes can be established via VM or simulated locally with workernodelocal.py
+Worker nodes can be established via VM or simulated locally with workernodelocal.py.
+The webapp is accessed at 127.0.0.1:8000/home/

 **Technologies**